The Heisenberg category of a category: enhanced triangulated categories

 We offer the following alternative construction of $\EnhCatKCdg$ where we use the monoidal Drinfeld quotient instead of bar-categories to kill the acyclic bimodules in $\DGBiMod$.
 The original Drinfeld quotient \cite{Drinfeld-DGQuotientsOfDGCategories} is not compatible with monoidal structures such as $1$-composition in a bicategory.
 A construction by Shoikhet \cite{Shoikhet-DifferentialGradedCategoriesAndDeligneConjecture} fixes this, and in Section~\ref{subsec:monoidal-drinfeld-quotients} we define the monoidal Drinfeld quotient of a \dg bicategory.
-The price is the $1$-composition no longer being a \dg functor but a quasifunctor, that is, a $1$-morphism in $\HoDGCat$.
+The price is the $1$-composition no longer being a \dg functor but a quasifunctor , that is, a $1$-morphism in $\HoDGCat$.
 Thus, in this alternative construction $\EnhCatKCdg$ is only a $\HoDGCat$-enriched bicategory.

-\begin{Definition}[Alternative construction of $\EnhCatKCdg$] Let $\DGBiMod_{\lfrp}$ denote the $2$-full subcategory of $\DGBiMod$ comprising all objects and the $1$-morphisms given by left-$h$-flat and right-perfect bimodules.
+\begin{Definition}[Alternative construction of $\EnhCatKCdg$] Let $\DGBiMod_{\lfrp}$ denote the $2$-full subcategory of $\DGBiMod$ comprising all objects and the $1$-morphisms given by left-h-flat and right-perfect bimodules.
 The $\HoDGCat$-enriched bicategory $\EnhCatKCdg$ is the Drinfeld quotient of $\DGBiMod_{\lfrp}$ by its two-sided ideal of $1$-morphisms given by acyclic bimodules. \end{Definition}

 For this paper, it does not matter which of the two constructions one uses.
 We use $\EnhCatKCdg$ as the target for a $2$-represention of our Heisenberg $\HoDGCat$-enriched bicategory $\hcat\basecat$.
 First, we construct a $2$-functor from a simpler strict \dg $2$-category $\hcat*\basecat$ to $\DGBiMod_{\lfrp}$, which is naturally a subcategory of both above versions of $\EnhCatKCdg$.
 The two constructions should be viewed merely as two different ways to kill the acyclics in $\DGBiMod_{\lfrp}$.
 Thus we obtain the (same) $2$-functor $\hcat*\basecat \rightarrow \EnhCatKCdg$ whichever version of the latter we use.
 This $2$-functor is turned into the desired $2$-representation of $\hcat\basecat$ via a formal construction for which it is only important that acyclics are null-homotopic in $\EnhCatKCdg$.